 Mahumet sert e Apollin recleimet:

 Nes poet guarder que mals ne l’i ateignet.

 An oliphant, carved ivory.
 Paris, Musée du Louvre.
 Photograph, Bruce A. McMenomy

-The translation I have pointed you to above is safely in the public domain, and was made around the turn of the century.
+The poetic translation I have pointed you to above is safely in the public domain, and was made around the turn of the (twentieth) century.
 It is not bad, but is admittedly touched with Victorian archaisms that may not quite do justice to the vigor of the Old French.
 But the version listed in the Materials section of this site is substantially better and more readable.
 There are other valuable translations as well.
-Dorothy L. Sayers made one for Penguin Classics collection around the middle of the twentieth century; I believe it is still in print, in addition to the Burgess translation I recommended; there is another very energetic one by Patricia Terry.
+Dorothy L. Sayers made one for Penguin Classics collection around the middle of the twentieth century; I believe it is still in print, in addition to the Burgess translation from Penguin; there is another very energetic one by Patricia Terry that I like rather well.
 I have no very strong preference as to which edition you choose to read, as long as it makes sense to you.
 We’ll talk somewhat about the unity of the poem.
 Does it hold together as one piece, or is the latter half (as some have suggested) unnecessary and irrelevant?

 In addition, please read Auerbach’s chapter on the subject in Mimesis — the one entitled “Roland against Ganelon”.